 Thomas and Bull scanned the community.
 Men were standing about, staring at them.
-Some had their arms folded, some had rocks in their hands for improving their dwellings.
+Some stood with their arms folded, while others held rocks in their hands that they had been using to improve their dwellings.
 The camp was silent other than the distant sound of the waterfall gushing on the far side of the gorge.

 “Come on,” whispered Thomas to Bull and started off towards a simple stone hut that was to be their dwelling.

-“Let’s see what we can gather for a fire.
+“Let’s see what we can gather.
 It’ll be cold at night,” suggested Bull.

-Bull began to wander around the base of the wooded cliffs that lined the ravine.
-He was looking for branches and sticks.
+Bull began to wander around the base of the wooded cliffs that lined the ravine looking for branches and sticks.
 After several minutes he had a decent armful to bring back to their quarters.

-Bull felt a clip on his heel and before he had time to react, he was sprawled out in the dirt, his sticks and branches now strewn on the ground.
-He tried to get to his feet but with some shock realised that a foot was pressing down between his shoulders.
+Bull felt a clip on his heel and before he had time to react, he was sprawled out in the dirt, his sticks and branches strewn on the ground.
+He tried to get to his feet but, with some shock, realised that a foot was pressing down between his shoulders.

-Stepping forward the man scooped up nearly all the wood and headed off, leaving Bull winded and in pain.
-Noticing staring eyes from nearby huts, Bull returned to the edge of the camp without a word and began searching for more wood.
-A meagre offering was brought back to Thomas who was gently encouraging smoke from a tiny pile of sticks and dry leaves.
-Thomas noticed Bull’s face was scratched and clothes were dirtied.
+Stepping forward the man scooped up the wood and headed off, leaving Bull winded and in pain.
+Noticing staring eyes from nearby huts, Bull returned to the edge of the camp without a word and began searching for more branches.
+He returned with only a meagre offering and found Thomas gently encouraging smoke from a tiny pile of sticks and dry leaves.
+Thomas noticed the scratches on Bull’s face and the dirt on his clothes.

-Bull sat down, dumping his sticks next to the circle of stone that acted as a fireplace.
+He dumped his sticks next to the circle of stone that acted as a fireplace and sat down.

-Thomas came and sat close to Bull and put his hand on Bull’s shoulder.
+Thomas came and sat close to Bull and put his hand on his shoulder.

-Bull thought back to being with Jesus in Zion and the exhilaration he felt as Jesus described what is to come.
+Bull thought back to the time spent with Jesus in Zion and the exhilaration he had felt as Jesus described what was to come.

-“One day… One day this will all be over,” said Thomas.
+“One day… one day all will be well,” said Thomas.

-Bull pulled himself upright, looked back at Thomas and nodded.
+Bull pulled himself upright, looked at Thomas and nodded.

-Just as flames were now flickering in the fireplace, the fire in his heart was also stoked.
-He closed his eyes and enjoyed the warmth.
+The flames were now flickering in the fireplace.
+Bull closed his eyes and enjoyed the warmth.

 Thomas woke with a start.
-Shouting could be heard echoing off stone walls.
-Heavy footsteps came thudding past Thomas’ window.
-Getting out of bed, Thomas opened his door a crack and peered out into the half-light.
-Unable to see anything, Thomas crept silently outside.
-Several blocks down, he could see flames licking up into the sky.
+Shouting could be heard echoing off stone walls and heavy footsteps thudded past his window.
+He opened the door a crack and peered out into the half-light.
+Unable to see anything, he crept outside.
+Several blocks away, flames were shooting up into the sky.

 Thomas returned and put his hand on Bull’s shoulder, gently shaking him awake.

 “Ok, but let’s keep in the shadows.
-We aren’t here to prevent consequences playing out.”
+We aren’t here to intervene and prevent the consequences of people’s actions playing out.”

 The two friends quietly made their way toward the fire.

-More shouting close by, and the sound of glass being smashed.
+There was more shouting close by and the sound of breaking glass.

-From a vantage point a few huts away, Thomas and Bull could see three men brawling in the dirt of the pathway.
-The words they were shouting were hard to make out.
-Other men could be seen looking on from their windows.
-Suddenly a fourth man emerged from behind a hut.
-Before anyone had time to react, the man had brought a big rock crashing down on to the head of one the men on the ground.
-The other two men scrambled away as the victim lay motionless.
-Thomas and Bull could make out a pool of dark blood spreading across the dirt.
+The words the men were shouting were hard to make out, but suddenly a fourth man emerged from behind a hut.
+Before anyone had time to react, he brought a large rock crashing down on the head of one of the men on the ground.
+The other two scrambled away as the victim lay motionless, a pool of dark blood spreading across the dirt.
 The assailant raised the rock above his head again and this time threw it down onto the victim’s back.
-The man looked around, noting those that had seen his actions.
-Thomas and Bull remained concealed in the shadows, and the figure darted away back into the purple gloom of the night.
+Thomas and Bull remained concealed in the shadows as the figure disappeared back into the darkness.

-Rushing over, Bull acted fast to remove the rock from the man’s back.
+Rushing over, Bull lifted the rock from the man’s back.
 He was unconscious and bleeding badly from an open gash on the top of his head.

 “Let’s get him to our hut,” said Thomas.

-Bull had no trouble carrying the victim on his shoulders.
-Resting him on Thomas’ bed, Bull fetched water and tore a new cloth from a shirt drying near the wood burner in the corner.
+Laying him carefully on Thomas’ bed, Bull fetched water and tore cloth from a shirt drying near the wood burner in the corner.

-Thomas sat down on his bed, next to the man.
+Thomas sat down on the bed, next to the man.

-The man opened his eyes and looked at Thomas first, and then up at Bull who finished wiping his forehead clean.
+The man opened his eyes and looked first at Thomas and then up at Bull who had finished wiping his forehead clean.

 “The wound has closed,” reported Bull to Thomas.

-“You’ve been hurt, but you’ll be absolutely fine soon,” reassured Thomas.
+“You’ve been hurt, but you’ll be fine soon,” Thomas reassured him.

-The man looked at Thomas, his eyes relaxing into a deadpan stare.
+The man looked at Thomas with a deadpan stare.

 “Who are you?”